akileez/npinit/README.md

 ## Why?
 - to explore node further (process, assert)
 - to get handle on callbacks (waterfall method)
 - to reduce steps/boilerplate in module creation given my preferences
+- to use a base argument processor and config it for application use (argh)

 ## See Also
 [initialize](https://www.npmjs.com/package/initialize).
 Inspiration of this project.
 Essentially a fork.
 I say essentially because I am only using the project structure.
 Practically all internals have been (or yet to be) refactored.

+[argh](https://www.npmjs.com/package/argh). light weight option/argv parser for node, it only parses options, nothing more then that.
 ## License
 [ISC](https://tldrlegal.com/license/-isc-license)